 - The beacons themselves have no connectivity, so if one is stolen, stops working, or the battery dies, there is no way to know which without checking each one individually.

-- There is no way to hear from the beacon unless an internet connected beacon listening device (mobile phone or tablet) is in range.
-Which means the beacons could silently die with no warning.
+- There is no way to hear from the beacon unless an internet-connected beacon-listening device (mobile phone or tablet) is in range.
+This means the beacons could silently die with no warning.
 Once dead, they are difficult to find.

-ROAR for Good considered all of these things while designing its patented technology.
-Our AlwaysOn platform uses a battery powered BLE mesh network that allows communication between multiple devices and removes the need for smartphones, cellular/Wi-Fi networks, and beacons entirely.
+ROAR considered all of these things while designing its patented technology.
+Our panic button platform uses a battery-powered BLE mesh network that allows communication between multiple devices and removes the need for smartphones, cellular/Wi-Fi networks, and beacons entirely.